Symptoms of Impacted Wisdom Teeth and Treatment

 - Also, the pressure exerted by the impacted tooth can lead to crowding and overcrowding of the other teeth.
-Thus, orthodontic treatment, in addition to the extraction of wisdom teeth, will be necessary to solve this problem.
+Thus, orthodontic treatment and the extraction of wisdom teeth will be necessary to solve this problem.

 - Damage to other dental elements when the impacted wisdom tooth generates pressure against the second molar.
 This is because it can affect the tissues, causing inflammation, resorption, or mobility of this neighboring tooth.
 It also leads to infection in the area and can compromise nearby teeth.

 - The molars still inside the bone are surrounded by a sac, and the persistence of this structure can lead to liquid accumulation and form a cyst that can in turn damage the maxillary bone, teeth, and nerves.
 In addition, it can evolve into a tumor.
 Extirpation is necessary and requires the removal of part of the bone.

 - The accumulation of bacterial plaque in the area due to the difficulty of brushing properly promotes the inflammation of the gingival tissue.